mienaikoe/ziyu/Chapters/1-1-Chapter1.md

 Kipnu joined us, and I felt her body loosen up for a brief moment.
 I may have had doubts, but trust was the only thing that felt right in the moment.

-Kipnu and I held each other close and watched as Melna without looking back.
-Her assistant Pomri stood by with her saffa along the parkway, looking as palatial as always.
-The two of them together always gave me an uneasy feeling. _How strange for a maman to envy hae woman's assistant_.
+Kipnu and I held each other close and watched as Melna began along her morning route without looking back.
+Her assistant Pomri stood with her gray-furred saffa at the side of the road, looking as palatial as always.
+The two of them together always gave me an uneasy feeling. _How strange a feeling... to envy my own bundwoman's assistant_.

 "Something's different about her today," Kipnu said.
 "What were you two talking about?"

-I held my binding pendant tightly and watched her walk down the road toward the train station.
-It reminded me that marriage was full of difficulties.
+We watched Pomri help her onto the saffa.
+With a holler from Pomri, the saffa stood and ferried them off to the train station.
+I held my binding pendant tightly, remembering that marriage was full of difficulties, and that this was only one.

 "It was nothing," I said.
 "Just a chill in the air."